Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please contact the office of the mayor, Gerard Neugebauer at 330-896-6602.

-Green owns more than 660 acres within 14 parks and recreation areas.
+The City of Green owns more than 717 acres within the 14 parks and the Myersville Fen Nature Preserve.

-Yes, a fishing license is required if you are fishing at Southgate Park only.
-A fishing permit is not required at Boettler Park.
-Obtain a fishing license online.
+A fishing license is required for Southgate Park only.
+Click here to obtain a fishing license online.
+A fishing license is not required at Boettler Park.

-In the event of inclement weather baseball, softball, soccer, and lacrosse field status updates can be found on the city's home page.
-The alert will be featured on the homepage in the center column.
-You can also sign up to receive text alerts for field closures.
-Call the Parks and Rec office at 330-896-6621 for details.
+In the event of inclement weather, baseball, softball, soccer, and lacrosse field status updates can be found on the City's home page.
+You can also sign up to receive text or email alerts for field closures by clicking on the following link: CodeRED Alerts.
+Call the Parks and Recreation office at 330-896-6621 for more details.

 The Dog Park at Ariss Park is a 1.87 acre off-leash dog run that is open dawn to dusk.
 Dogs are also permitted in Ariss Park (walking path), East Liberty Park, Central Park, and Southgate Park, but must remain on leash.
-Dogs may also be walked at Nimisila Reservoir and Knapp Recreation area.
-Contact the local office of the Ohio Division of Natural Resources at 330-644-2220.
+Dogs may also be walked on leash at Nimisila Reservoir and Knapp Recreation area.
+Contact the local office of the Ohio Division of Natural Resources at 330-644-2220 for more information on these two locations.

-An application must be submitted to the Parks and Recreation office.
-Call the office at 330-896-6621 for a special event application.
+A Special Use application must be obtained through the Parks and Recreation office and submitted for review by the Public Service Department.
+Call the office at 330-896-6621 for more information.

-The entrance for Southgate Park is located within Boettler Park on 5300 Massillon Road.
+The north entrance for Southgate Park is located within Boettler Park, 5300 Massillon Road.
 Follow signs to Southgate Park.
+The south trailhead parking lot is accessed at 6521 Mt.
+Pleasant Road.

-All our parks open at sunrise and close 30 minutes after the sun sets with the exception of special events or scheduled activities.
+City of Green parks open at sunrise and close 30 minutes after sunset.
+The exception to this rule is for scheduled and approved special events and activities.

-The safety of our visitors is our number one priority.
-Any suspicious behavior should be reported immediately to the Summit County Sheriff Department by calling 911.
+The safety of our visitors is a priority.
+Any suspicious behavior should be reported immediately to the Summit County Sheriff Department by calling 9-1-1.

-Pavers may be purchased in the Parks and Recreation Office, Monday through Friday from 8 a.m. to 4 p.m. or through the online reservation system.
-Submit an order form (PDF).
+Pavers may be purchased in the Parks and Recreation Office, Monday through Friday from 8 a.m. to 4 p.m., through the online reservation system, or by using the Paver Order Form (PDF).

 Read the Park Rules.